imapp-pl/gas-cost-estimator/docs/diy.md

 ### Running benchmarks

 We used native benchmark tools for each client.
-As such they tend to differ in terms of executing options, output format and so on.
+As such they tend to differ in terms of executing options, output format and environment setup.
 The script `measurements.py` contains the logic to run benchmarks for each client.

 The example usage:
 ```shell